 Toto (The Wonderful Wizard of Oz – L. Frank Baum)

 I have always maintained that Toto is the superior character in Baum’s fantasy world, and I stand by it.
-My insistence might be hard to understand if you’ve only seen the film (most people don’t even realise that it was based on a series of books), but even next to Judy Garland Toto was a total bad-ass.
+My insistence might be hard to understand if you’ve only seen the film (most people don’t even realise that it was based on a series of books), but even next to Judy Garland, Toto was a total bad-ass.
 He was a true and loyal friend to Dorothy – indeed, the only one she seemed to have at home in Kansas.
 He totally saved the day when he escaped from the clutches of the Wicked Witch, guiding Dorothy’s friends back to her so she could be freed too.
-Plus – bonus point! – it’s revealed later in the books that Toto had the power to talk all along, he just didn’t feel like it so he never did, which makes him pretty much the queen of sassy animals.
+Plus – bonus points! – it’s revealed later in the books that Toto had the power to talk all along, he just didn’t feel like it so he never did, which makes him pretty much the queen of sassy animals.

 And there you have it: yes, I snuck a couple of children’s books in there, but there’s definitely plenty to keep the adults entertained as well.
 I personally get far more emotionally attached to the animals in books than I do the humans, and their character arcs become the most important aspect of my enjoyment of the book.
 What about you?
 Who else should be on this list of the best animals in literature?
 Let me know in the comments below (or answer over at KUWTP on Facebook!).